What is a fail-safe brake and when are they most commonly used?

 Fail-safe brakes are brakes that, by nature, are always engaged.
 They commonly consist of spring applied brakes which are actuated by a stack of belleville disc springs.
+The torque is generated through the clamping together of friction surfaces.
 When pressurized, by either pneumatic or hydraulic pressure, the spring stack is retracted and the brake is opened or disengaged.

 When Are Fail-Safe Brakes Used?